Engee documentation

 Details

-The average height of the roughnesses on the wall surface that result in friction losses.
-The greater the average height, the rougher the wall and the greater the pressure loss due to viscous friction.
-The surface roughness value is used to derive the Darcy friction coefficient from the Haaland relationship.
+The average height of the roughness on the wall surface, which leads to viscous friction losses.
+The higher the average height, the rougher the wall and the greater the pressure loss due to viscous friction.
+The surface roughness value is used to obtain the Darcy coefficient of friction from the Haaland ratio.

 Dependencies

-To use this parameter, set the parameter Pressure loss model to the value of Correlation for flow inside tubes.
+To use this parameter, set for the parameter Pressure loss model meaning Correlation for flow inside tubes.

 Units